Russian airstrike escalates offensive in western Ukraine

 Around the capital, Kyiv, a major political and strategic target for the invasion, fighting also intensified, with overnight shelling in the northwestern suburbs and a missile strike Sunday that destroyed a warehouse to the east.

 Kyiv Region police said on its official website that Russian troops opened fire on a car carrying two American journalists.
-The force said Brent Renaud died and Juan Arredondo was wounded.
+The U.S. State Department said Brent Renaud died.
+Juan Arredondo was wounded.

-In the Kyiv suburb of Irpin, Ukrainian soldier Alexei Lipirdi, 46, told an Associated Press reporter that the Russians “want to intimidate us so that we will not be calm," but he and his unit remain defiant.
+In the Kyiv suburb of Irpin, Ukrainian soldier Alexei Lipirdi, 46, said that the Russians “want to intimidate us so that we will not be calm," but he and his unit remain defiant.
 As he spoke, smoke billowed from distant buildings and cars stood damaged or abandoned.

 The city’s mayor said only about 10,000 of its 60,000 residents remain.
 Many who stayed behind are the old or sick and those who are caring for them.